Achieving Independence with Adaptive Equipment

 - Wheelchair carriers

-The Association for Driver Rehabilitation Specialists (ADRS) states that a driver rehabilitation evaluation should take place for every child with CP who reaches legal driving age.
+The Association for Driver Rehabilitation Specialists (ADRS) states that a driver rehabilitation evaluation should take place for every child with cerebral palsy who reaches legal driving age.
 This evaluation tests a person’s strengths and weaknesses with common driving tasks.

 The goal is to determine what vehicle modifications for cerebral palsy will make the driving experience safest.
 No vehicle modifications for cerebral palsy should be made until a thorough evaluation is completed.

-Because CP affects motion control in babies and children, special car seats are important to keep your child safe.
+Because cerebral palsy affects motion control in babies and children, special car seats are important to keep your child safe.

-As often as your child will need to see a specialist such as dentists, nutritionists, and other medical professionals, he or she will need to travel safely in a car.
+Your child will need to travel in a car whenever they have an appointment with a specialist such as a dentist, nutritionist or another medical professional.
 A special car seat can help keep your child safer when riding in a car.

 The AmTryke Cycle is the brand name of a specialized tricycle.
-It was designed for people with disabilities such as cerebral palsy.
+It was designed for people with disabilities such as cerebral palsy and can be made in a variety of models.

-Physical therapists use the AmTryke Cycle to help children with CP increase their mobility.
-The AmTryke Cycle also can be used as a substitute for a wheelchair or a bicycle.
+Physical therapists use the AmTryke Cycle to help children with cerebral palsy increase their mobility.
+The AmTryke Cycle can also be used as a substitute for a wheelchair or a bicycle.

 Both children and adults can use AmTryke Cycles.
 They are customized to fit the person’s size and specific needs.
 The tricycle manufacturer will need measurements of arms and legs.